drDOOM69GAMING/LinuxBIO2.py/README.md

 ### Black bars missing
 The ddraw hook isn't loading.
 Use **Reset Proton Prefix**.

+### Not enough disk space
+The tool requires at least 4 GB free in your Downloads folder before downloading the ISO and mod files.

 ### Mod download fails
 Check your internet connection.
 The mod is hosted on GitHub.